pingcap/docs/tidb-cloud/serverless-driver.md

 > **Note:**
 >
-> If you prefer programming with RESTful API rather than SQL or ORM, you could use [Data Service (beta)](/tidb-cloud/data-service-overview.md).
+> If you prefer programming with RESTful API rather than SQL or ORM, you can use [Data Service (beta)](/tidb-cloud/data-service-overview.md).

 ## Install the serverless driver